2025–26 Winnipeg Jets season

-The 2025–26 Winnipeg Jets season is the 27th season for the National Hockey League (NHL) franchise established on June 25, 1997, and the 15th in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
+The 2025–26 Winnipeg Jets season was the 43rd season of play for the National Hockey League (NHL) franchise that was established on June 22, 1979, 51st season for the organization overall, and the 15th in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
+The team entered the 2025–26 season as the defending Presidents' Trophy winners.